-The 2003 Law limits its application to a limited number of entities so that an individual cannot proceed as agent under the 2003 Law, contrary to common law trusts.
+The application of the 2003 Law is limited to a limited number of entities, so that an individual cannot proceed as agent under the 2003 Law, contrary to common law trusts.
 Only the following institutions may act as a fiduciaire:

-- a credit institution; - an investment firm; - an investment company with variable or fixed share capital; - a securitisation company; - a fiducie representative acting in the context of a securitisation transaction; - a management company of common funds or of securitisation funds; - a pension fund; - · an insurance or reinsurance undertaking; or - a national or international public body operating in the financial sector.
+- a credit institution; - · an investment firm;

+- an investment company with variable or fixed share capital; - · a securitisation company; - a fiducie representative acting in the context of a securitisation transaction; - a management company of common funds or of securitisation funds; - a pension fund; - an insurance or reinsurance undertaking; or - a national or international public body operating in the financial sector.